"False"

 Find your way

-All roads may not lead to Umeå, but it's easy to get here anyway – by plane, train, bus or car.
-Umeå Airport is one of Sweden's busiest, and is so close downtown Umeå that you can actually go there by bicycle.
-If you want to choose something more climate friendly than air travel, you can catch a train – from Stockholm it's only a 6 hour trip.
-By car you hit the E4 or E12 and have the chance to discover other nice spots on your way to, and around, Umeå.
+All roads may not lead to Umeå, but it is easy to get here anyway – by plane, train, bus or car.
+Umeå Airport is one of Sweden's busiest, and is so close to downtown Umeå that you can actually get there by bike.
+If you want to choose something more climate friendly than air travel, you can catch a train – from Stockholm it is only a six hour trip.
+By car, you hit the E4 or E12 roads and have the chance to discover other nice spots on your way to, and around, Umeå.

 Easy to get around

-In Umeå, it is close to everything.
-Workplaces, entertainment, leisure activities and nature areas - most are within walking distance.
-It is easy to take part in what the city has to offer.
+In Umeå, everything is nearby.
+Workplaces, entertainment, leisure activities and nature areas – most are within walking distance.
+You can easily take part in what the city has to offer.
 Cycling is often the very best way to get around, thanks to a well-branched network of cycle paths.
 The city buses connect the different areas of the city with good geographical coverage and frequent trips.
 Just a few kilometers outside the city is Umeå International Airport.

 Close to nature

 Take the opportunity to go fishing, skiing or hiking.
+Or pick your own berries in summer time.
 Umeå's proximity to nature offers many possibilities.

 Family friendly